PrivacyStreams/PrivacyStreams.github.io/index.md

 - `TestItem` can create a stream with random items.
 For example:
     - `TestItem.asUpdates()` can provide a live MStream of random items periodically;
     - `TestItem.getOne()` can provide an SStream that contains a random item.
-- `MockItem` can mock a stream from a file (NOT IMPLEMENTED YET).
+- `MockItem` can mock a stream from a file (*NOT IMPLEMENTED YET*).
     - `uqi.getData(...).transform(...).archiveTo("/sdcard/data.json")` will archive the stream to a file;
     - `uqi.getData(MockItem.fromArchive("/sdcard/data.json"), ...)` will replay the stream from the file.

 ### Printing the streams

-Most data types support serialization, i.e. you can easily print the streams and see what happens.
+Most data types support serialization, i.e. you can print the streams and see what happens.

-- For example, if you have a N-step pipeline `uqi.getData(...).step1(...).step2(...)...stepN(...))`, you can print any step you want to see what is going on.
+- For example, if you have a N-step pipeline `uqi.getData(...).step1(...).step2(...)...stepN(...))`, you can print any step you want to see what is going on:
     - `uqi.getData(...).debug()`;
     - `uqi.getData(...).step1(...).debug()`;
     - `uqi.getData(...).step1(...).step2(...).debug()`;